 They also have an NFT marketplace where you can browse, purchase, and create your own NFT.

 Binance has low trading fees at 0.1%.
 If you hold Binance Coin (BNB), you can take advantage of trading discounts.
 As for deposit and withdrawal fees, because you cannot connect a Canadian bank account directly, there are none applicable.
 In order to deposit Canadian dollars, you must use a third-party provider such as Banxa, or purchase cryptocurrency on a Canadian exchange and then transfer that crypto to Binance.
 A reason you might do this is if you are looking to purchase one of the 350+ altcoins that Binance has but most other exchanges don’t.
-If you have other currencies in other bank accounts that you would like to deposit, a list of accepted fiat options and their respective deposit fees are listed here.
+If you have other currencies in other bank accounts that you would like to deposit.
 Note that in order to use Binance in the USA you must use Binance.US which is a trimmed-down version of Binance and does not offer the same features.

 Binance Security and Safety

 Is Binance safe for Canadians to use?
-Yes and no. It was banned in Ontario because they failed to comply with Ontario’s Securities Act.
+Yes, it is.
 However, Binance allows you to set up two-factor authentication (2FA) and whitelist withdrawal addresses, so you can be sure no unauthorized person can access or withdraw from your account.
 You can also protect your account with a security key and an anti-phishing code if you wish.

 Binance is one of the biggest and most reputable exchanges in the world so you should be able to rest easy knowing your crypto is in safe hands.
 However, Binance has been hacked before.
 Back in 2019, hackers stole 7,000 Bitcoin along with customers’ 2FA codes and API tokens.
 The hackers used phishing and viruses to gain access to the exchange.
 However, because Binance holds most of its digital assets in cold storage, the hackers only got away with what was in the hot wallet – about 2% of Binance’s Bitcoin holdings at the time.
 No users’ funds were stolen because Binance used its emergency insurance fund to cover the loss.